pdeljanov/Symphonia/README.md

 Sonata provides the following tools for debugging purposes:

-* `sonata-play` for playing back audio from files
+* `sonata-play` for probing files and playing back audio, as well as serving as a demo application

-## Why?
+## Motivation

 Rust makes a lot of sense for multimedia programming, particularly when accessing that media over the network.
 However, currently it is difficult to do something as simple as play a FLAC file.
 Rust does not have a library like FFMpeg, and even if one uses the FFI, FFMpeg is a difficult library to use and you'd have none of the protections afforded to you by Rust.
 Sonata is therefore an attempt to fill-in that gap.

-Personally, this is a project to learn Rust, and experiment with signal processing.
+Personally, this is a project to learn Rust and experiment with signal processing.

 ## Authors